EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 # Connection

-The FE needs an attached link with sender role to the Will Service control address.
+The FE needs to attach a link with sender role to the Will Service control address.
 It should have QoS level 1 (AT_LEAST_ONCE) so the attached link should have :

 * rcv-settle-mode : first (0)
 * snd-settle-mode : unsettled (0)

+The FE needs to attach a link with sender role to the Subscription Service control address.
+It should have QoS level 1 (AT_LEAST_ONCE) so the attached link should have :

+* rcv-settle-mode : first (0)
+* snd-settle-mode : unsettled (0)

+The FE needs to attach a link with receiver role to the unique client address $mqtt.to.[client-id].
+It should have QoS level 1 (AT_LEAST_ONCE) :

+* rcv-settle-mode : first (0)
+* snd-settle-mode : unsettled (0)

+or using "mixed" (2) for the "snd-settle-mode".

 The MQTT client sends a _CONNECT_ message to the FE which maps the message to the following AMQP messages.